 Wendy’s promotes its products through a variety of strategies and tactics.
 This component of the marketing mix presents the communication strategies and tactics the company uses to reach its target consumers.
 Wendy’s applies the following promotion tactics, arranged according to significance:

 - Advertising (main marketing communication tactic)

 - Personal selling

 - Public relations

 Advertising is the primary tactic Wendy’s uses to promote its products.
 For example, the company advertises its products through print media, television, and online media.
-Wendy’s also uses personal selling to communicate with customers.
+The food-service business also uses personal selling to communicate with customers.
 For example, restaurant personnel usually encourage customers to order more products, such as desserts or sides.
 Wendy’s applies sales promotion in the form of short-term special offers and discounts.
 For instance, the company occasionally distributes discount coupons to customers.
-Moreover, Wendy’s implements public relations as a way of promoting its business and products, such as when the company sponsors special community events to make the brand more popular.
+Moreover, the company implements public relations as a way of promoting its business and food products, such as when the company sponsors special community events to make the brand more popular.
 Thus, Wendy’s addresses this component of the marketing mix mostly through advertising and personal selling, which are significant determinants of the company’s revenues.

 Wendy’s Prices and Pricing Strategy

-Wendy’s pricing strategy is similar to those of firms like McDonald’s and Burger King.
+Wendy’s pricing strategy is similar to those of other firms, like McDonald’s and Burger King.
 This component of the marketing mix identifies the company’s strategies for setting its prices.
 Wendy’s applies the following pricing strategies: